The Rockford Files: TV movies

 After several long-running contractual disputes between Garner and Universal were resolved, eight Rockford Files reunion TV movies were made from 1994 to 1999, airing on the CBS network (whereas the original series aired on NBC) and reuniting most of the cast from the original show.
 Beery died on November 1, 1994, so the first of these films, which aired later that month, stated, "This picture is dedicated to the memory of Noah Beery, Jr. We love you and miss you, Pidge." ("Pidge" was Beery's nickname.)

 The movies picked up nearly 15 years later from where the show ended.
 In the initial movies, Rocky is referenced as alive, but is off-screen; he dies (within the series continuity) sometime before the third movie.

 Garner, Santos, and Margolin appear in every movie.
 Other Rockford regulars who appear in multiple movies include Luisi, Atkins, Corbett, and Jack Garner (as Capt.
 McEnroe).
-Recurring players from the series who are brought back for a single return appearance include Rita Moreno (as Rita Kapkovic); Kathryn Harrold (as Megan Daugherty); and Pat Finley (as Peggy Becker).
+Recurring players from the series who are brought back for a single return appearance include Rita Moreno (as Rita Kapkovic), Kathryn Harrold (as Megan Daugherty), and Pat Finley (as Peggy Becker).

-Also added to the cast (i.e., appearing only in the movies and in small, recurring roles) were Gerry Gibson as 'Critch' Critchland, the owner of the Sandcastle restaurant across from Jim's trailer; and Shirley Anthony as Sally, a friendly, cheerful grandmotherly type who frequented the precinct to (falsely) confess to crimes, and to knit sweaters while she waited.
+Also added to the cast (i.e., appearing only in the movies and in small, recurring roles) were Gerry Gibson as "Critch" Critchland, the owner of The Sand Castle restaurant across from Jim's trailer; and Shirley Anthony as Sally, a friendly, cheerful grandmotherly type who frequented the precinct to (falsely) confess to crimes, and to knit sweaters while she waited.
 Anthony had previously been a frequent extra and occasional bit part player on The Rockford Files from 1976 to 1979.